 If you park in a lot where someone will be watching your vehicle, it's best to lock it up and take your keys.
 But what if you have to leave your key?
-What if you have to leave something valuable in your vehicle?

-- Put your valuables in a storage area, like your trunk or glove box.

-- Lock the glove box.

-- Lock all the doors except the driver's.
+- If possible, park in a busy, well lit area. - Put your valuables in a storage area, like your trunk or glove box.
+Be sure to close and lock the storage area. - Close all windows. - Move the trunk release lockout switch to the ON position. - Lock the glove box. - Lock all the doors except the driver's. - If your vehicle has a remote keyless entry system, take the transmitter with you.